percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :default: PT5S

 This variable defines the inactivity period after which the node is "suspected" to be dead.
-If all remaining nodes agree on that, the node will be dropped out of cluster even before :variable:`evs.inactive_timeout` is reached.
+If all of the remaining nodes agree on that, the node will be dropped out of cluster even before :variable:`evs.inactive_timeout` is reached.

 .. variable:: evs.use_aggregate